-But what caught our attention the most is the fact that both Ryobi and this consumer brand came from the same parent company, which is TTI.
+But what caught my attention the most is the fact that both Ryobi and this consumer brand came from the same parent company, which is TTI.

 Features of Ryobi and Ridgid

 Despite being in the same company, Ridgid tools aren’t made in China.
-If you look at the purchase documentation as we did, you’d know that their cordless tools are made in a large manufacturing facility in Elyria, Ohio.
+If you look at the purchase documentation, their cordless tools are made in a large manufacturing facility in Elyria, Ohio.
 Even the smallest parts like batteries aren’t outsourced.

 Line of Products